Submissions for this year's Writing Prize are now open!

 The Elsie Locke Writing Prize is offered by the Elsie Locke Memorial Trust.
 It provides a wonderful opportunity for young writers ages 5-13 to develop an original piece of writing for publication inspired by New Zealand history and Elsie's work for peace, the environment, women’s issues, and our community.

 Submissions can be any writing on a topic - past, present or future - that you think would have been of interest to Elsie.
-We would be delighted to accept writing in English or te reo Māori.
+For example: personal narratives, poems, articles, essays, speeches or plays.
+We welcome entries in English and te reo Māori.

-Toitoi and the Elsie Locke Trust are proud to announce the 2022 winner of the Elsie Locke Writing Prize is Emma Geddes, age 12, from St Andrews College in Christchurch.
-Emma won with her beautiful poem, Boy and the Grasshopper, which has been published in Toitoi 29 with illustrations by Max Senior, age 13.
+Toitoi and the Elsie Locke Trust are proud to announce the 2023 winner of the Elsie Locke Writing Prize is Sophie Vare, age 12, from Berkley Normal Middle School in Hamilton.
+Sophie has won with her incredible poem, Ahumai Te Paerata, which has been published in Toitoi 33 with illustrations by Max Carter, age 15.

 In this 1987 interview, Elsie Locke tells interviewer Eileen Cook about her career as a children’s writer, and expresses her views on New Zealand history and environmentalism.